Holomorphic curves in exploded manifolds: virtual fundamental class: Representing Gromov--Witten invariants using DeRham cohomology

+and the analogous diagram with $\rhf^*$ replacing $\rh^*$.
 The horizontal maps in the above diagram are defined using the projection $O_{1}\longrightarrow \ex Z'$ and inclusion $\ex Z'\longrightarrow O_{1}$.
 We shall now show that each pair of horizontal maps in the diagram above are inverse isomorphisms, proving that the above diagram commutes.
 In each case, the leftward map followed by the rightward is the identity on forms, so it remains to prove that the other composition is the identity on the level of cohomology.

 Let $\Psi_{t}:O_{1}\longrightarrow O_{1}$ for $t\in[0,1]$ be any fiber-preserving smooth homotopy that is the identity at $t=0$ and the projection onto $\ex Z'\subset O_{1}$ at $t=1$.
 Then, given a form $\theta\in \ro^{*}O_{1}$, define